BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 ---
-Since the blockchain is public, [reusing an on-chain address](/guide/glossary/address/#address-reuse) for payments informs the network that these payments are made to the same user.
-However, specifying a new address for each transaction usually requires repeated user interaction, which takes time and effort, along with the possibility of mistakes with manual handling on-chain addresses.

-[Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) circumvent both these issues by using static addresses (starting with `sp1`).
-This simplifies payment experience while preserving privacy.
+[Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol the uses static addresses to simplify payment experience while preserving privacy.
+Receivers can share the static address once, but senders can use it to derive unique on-chain addresses with every payment.
+This prevents [address reuse](/guide/glossary/address/#address-reuse) without repeated user interaction.

 For eg: Alice can simply post a static address on her website, and receive a bitcoin donations from Bob at unique on-chain addresses.
 The static address itself never shows up on-chain.

 Silent payments also allow users to customize their static address with labels that are detected when payments are received.
-This is a powerful tool that provides actionable information with minimal manual efforts for [coin control](/guide/how-it-works/silent-payments/).
+This is a powerful tool that provides actionable information for [coin selection](/guide/how-it-works/silent-payments/#coin-selection) with minimal manual effort.

+Static addresses & labels enable robust [contacts](/guide/how-it-works/silent-payments/#contacts) features.
+The result is a better interaction model centred around users.

 ## How silent payments work

 Using the same address for multiple payments tells everybody on the network that these payments were made to the same user.
 Every interaction to get a new address takes time and effort, along with the possibility of mistakes while handling on-chain addresses.
 Silent payments circumvent both these issues by using static addresses (starting with *sp1*).

+Silent payments circumvent both these issues by using static addresses (starting with sp1).
+This simplifies the payment experience while preserving privacy.

 Here's how silent payments make this possible:
 1. The receiver shares/publishes a static payment address